matthewlong29/PareAndFlourish_Site/_posts/2016-12-26-inequality-workforce.md

 image:
   teaser: inequality-workforce.jpg
   feature: inequality-workforce.jpg
-  alt: "Work Like a Girl: Inequality in the Workforce"

 tags: sexism at work, feminist business, inequality in the workforce, business women, workplace sexism, workplace inequality

-comments: true
 ---

 People love to say, or blindly believe, that sexism in the workplace is no longer relevant.
 When people around you believe that, you start believing it yourself...until you ask a handful of your female friends about how they’ve experienced workplace inequality.
 When these situations are happening, they seem like normal occurrences that aren’t worth mentioning.
 In hindsight, they’re incredibly offensive.